Frequently Asked Questions

 Or… “Where are your books?”

-If what you’re really asking is who the hell I am, I have published short stories in a variety of literary journals, premiered play scripts on the west coast, and put my hand in all kinds of writing projects.
+If what you’re really asking is who the hell I am, I have published short stories in a variety of literary journals, premiered play scripts in Los Angeles, and put my hand in all kinds of writing projects.
 My greatest notoriety comes from my blog, What’s Worse than Was

 Instead, as my blog grew and people wanted to know more about my writing, I offered the free reading, Stories of the Wyrd